 For most accounts, you have the right to receive paper statements and other account-related notices for any account that you access electronically, but you may elect to receive electronic versions of account statements and notices (e-statements) as detailed below.
 Generally, the cycle time for your e-statements will be the same frequency as your paper statements.
 When you start receiving e-statements, you (and any joint owner) will begin to build a seven-year electronic document history that will be available within Digital Services.

-If you add a joint account owner, the joint owner will be able to see statements from the time he or she becomes a joint owner and may also be able to gain access to information from before the time you added them to the account by searching account history or specific transactions.
+If you add a joint account owner, the joint owner will be able to see statements from the time they becomes a joint owner and may also be able to gain access to information from before the time you added them to the account by searching account history or specific transactions.

 You are responsible for downloading and saving your electronic documents for your own purposes.
 If you close an account, you will no longer have digital access to the closed account or the associated electronic documents.
 Your final account statement will be produced on paper and mailed to you.
 You can request a paper copy of any past statement by contacting us.